MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 For general information about the debugger object model, see [dx (Display Debugger Object Model Expression)](dx--display-visualizer-variables-.md) and  [Native Debugger Objects in JavaScript Extensions](native-objects-in-javascript-extensions.md).

-For information on working with the TTD objects see, [Time Travel Debugging - Trace File object model](time-travel-debugging-object-model.md).
+For information on working with the TTD objects see, [Time Travel Debugging - Object Model](time-travel-debugging-object-model.md).

 ## TTD Object

-The TTD object contains time travel debugging specific properties available for each process in a trace file.
+The TTD object contains time travel debugging properties available for each process in a trace file.
 The TTD object is associated with the current process (curprocess) debugger object.
-The TTD *Lifetime*, *Threads* and *Events* objects are documented in this topic.
+The following TTD objects are documented in this topic.

+- *Lifetime*
+- *Threads*
+- *Events*

 ### TTD Methods